-- 3. Where the Rules require refreshments to be supplied at the start, a water bottle return must be provided (eg like a clothing return). - 4.
+- 1. No drinks controls or organiser supplied water at the start or finish for competitors.
+If there is no town water near the finish, organisers should have an emergency supply of water (for first aid). - 2.
 Contactless punching is preferable followed by traditional SPORTident punching.
-SI units should be firmly affixed to a solid object such as a post, to avoid the need for competitors to touch the unit. - 5.
-No pin punch only controls.
-If manual control cards are used then participants should supply their own pen or pencil. - 6.
-Used rental SI sticks and compasses should be cleaned and disinfected between uses/events. - 7.
-Control descriptions should be printed on the map and/or made available to be printed by participants prior to the event. - 8.
-Maps will be kept by competitors when they finish.
+SI units should be firmly affixed to a solid object such as a post, to avoid the need for competitors to touch the unit - 3.
+Used rental SI sticks and compasses should be cleaned and disinfected between uses/events. - 4.
+Control descriptions should be printed on the map and/or made available to be printed by participants prior to the event.

+5. Maps will be kept by competitors when they finish.